gekkowrld/csq_doc/docs/control-structures.md

 # Control Structures

-Csq supports all types of control structures present in Python.
+Csq supports most of control structures present in Python.

-:warning: Be aware of the indentation since Csq doesn't consider tabs as indents.
+:warning: Be aware of the indentation, Csq doesn't consider tabs as indents.

 ## If